Processing Columnar Collider Data with GPU-Accelerated Kernels: Summary and outlook

 \section{Summary and outlook}

-The central message of this report is that it is possible to do significant physics analysis processing from a simple code on a single machine using multithreading within minutes to hours.
-Using memory-mappable caching, array processing approaches and a small number of specialized kernels for jagged arrays implemented in Python using Numba, it is possible to do real physics analysis tasks with event rates reaching up to a million events per second.
-It is also possible to offload parts of these array computations to accelerators such as GPUs, which are highly efficient at SIMD processing.
-Once the batched data are in device memory, reprocessing is computationally efficient, such that multiple iterations of the analyses can be run for optimization purposes.
-We have demonstrated a prototypical Higgs analysis implementation using these computational kernels which can be evaluated on a billion MC and data events in less than an hour with optional GPU offloading.
-Several optimizations remain possible in a future work, among them optimizing the data access via efficient decompression and caching, scaling across multiple machines as well as optimizing the threading performance.
-We hope the approach shown here will spark discussion and further development of fast analysis tools which would be useful for scientists involved in HEP data analysis and more widely in data intensive fields.
+We demonstrate that it is possible to carry out prototypical end-to-end high-energy physics data analysis from a relatively simple code on a using multithreading to process millions of events per second on a multicore workstation.
+This is achieved with memory-mappable caching, array processing approaches and a small number of specialized kernels for jagged arrays implemented in Python using Numba.
+It is also possible to offload parts of these array computations to accelerators such as GPUs, which are highly efficient at parallel processing and alleviate compute-bound analyses such as those with many systematic variations or DNN evaluations.
+We demonstrate a prototypical top quark pair analysis implementation using these computational kernels with optional GPU offloading that can run between 20 - 400 kHz on a single GPU, about 10x faster than a single CPU thread.